Azure/azure-docs-powershell-aip/Azure Information Protection/PurviewInformationProtection/Get-ScannerConfiguration.md

 ```

 ## DESCRIPTION
-The **Get-ScannerConfiguration** cmdlet gets the configuration settings for the Microsoft Purview Information Protectionscanner.
+The **Get-ScannerConfiguration** cmdlet gets the configuration settings for the Microsoft Purview Information Protection scanner.

 If you run [Import-ScannerConfiguration](./Import-ScannerConfiguration.md), this action automatically configures the scanner to get its configuration offline.
 As a result, when you run this Get-ScannerConfiguration cmdlet after importing settings from a file, **OnlineConfiguration** displays **Off**.